KSL (AM): FM and TV stations

+The top of the hour identification for KSL-FM and KSL-AM Salt Lake, shortly after 102.7 switched to the simulcast.

 KSL-FM debuted in 1946 on the then sparsely populated FM band at 100.1 (later 100.3) MHz.
 This was a different station from the current-day KSL-FM.
 After simulcasting KSL for its first two decades, the FM station switched to beautiful music, quarter-hour sweeps of largely instrumental music with limited commercials and chatter.
 This was a contrast to KSL's format of news and talk along with middle of the road music.
 In 1977, KSL-FM was sold to Simmons Family Inc. This was due to FCC restrictions on multiple station ownership at the time.
 The new owners changed the call letters to KSFI.
 In 1982, KSL began broadcasting in AM stereo using the Kahn-Hazeltine system.

 KSL gained a television counterpart in 1949, KSL-TV.
 (KSL-TV started as a CBS affiliate.
 It then switched to NBC in 1995, after former NBC affiliate KUTV came under the ownership of CBS.)
 The KSL stations remained subsidiaries of the Deseret News until 1964, when Bonneville International Corporation was formed as the parent company for the LDS Church's broadcasting interests.

 Nitecap and Utah Jazz

 A notable program from KSL's history was Herb Jepko's Nitecap call-in show.
 It aired overnight on KSL from 1964 to 1990.
 This was one of the first U.S. radio talk shows to be syndicated nationally, airing on numerous Mutual Broadcasting System Network stations.
 Jepko usually steered clear of politics and controversy, instead sharing friendly chit-chat with his callers.

 KSL was the radio flagship station for Utah Jazz basketball games from the team's 1979 arrival through the 1985-1986 season.
 The Jazz are now heard on KZNS 1280 AM and KZNS-FM 97.5.

 In the mid-1980s, many radio listeners were tuning to FM stations for music.
 Gradually KSL adopted an all-news and talk format.
-It completely dropped music programming, aside from its Sunday broadcasts of the Mormon Tabernacle Choir.
+It completely dropped music programming, aside from its Sunday broadcasts of the Tabernacle Choir at Temple Square (Mormon Tabernacle Choir).